SamuelAlonsoDev/Aurora/README.md

 The documentation is embedded inside the folder Documentation/html.

-#BUILD WINDOWS
+!BUILD WINDOWS

+Download the project using Git by running the command:
 ```
 git clone https://github.com/SamuelAlonsoDev/Aurora.git
 ```

-Then run only once WindowsConfigure.bat and fill all the requirements it rquests you.
+Then run only once WindowsConfigure.bat and fill all the requirements.

 Run WindowsBuild.bat as many times to compile